vimeo/iris/README.md

 * run `plop` from command-line at the root of the project
 * Choose 'Additional Pattern Entry' from the first menu
-* Enter the Pattern's name in PascalCase (e.g. GlobalTypographyStandards)
+* Enter the pattern's name in PascalCase (e.g. GlobalTypographyStandards)
 * Edit the file that gets created at `docs/additional-entries/{Pattern Name Here}/{Pattern Name Here}-Docs.jsx`,
 * Add an entry to the pattern list.
-Being sure to set the third argument to true.
+Be sure to set the third argument to true.
 For example if you where adding a "Type" entry it would look like this:

 ```
 var patternList = {patterns: [